abdrahmansoltan/Learning-Notes/Vue/3-Vuex.md

 ## Mutations

-**Mutations**: will allow us to update the state, but they will always be synchronous.
+**Mutations**: will allow us to update the state (from one place (single source of truth) and will make sure that the `state` isn't modified from other place ), but they will always be synchronous.
 Mutations are the only way to change data in the state in the store.

 - Must be **synchronous**
 - in the store-options you can use **strict mode** that prevents mutation of the store's state outside of the mutation